AssortedFantasy/SATSolver/README.md

   - 't' for terminal output

 Operation Modes:
-  1: Conjuctive Normal Form: Outputs the minterms of a boolean expression
+  1: Conjuctive Normal Form: Outputs the minterms of a boolean expression			[Doesn't Work (almost works)]
-  2: Disjunctive Normal Form: Outputs the maxterms of a boolean expression
+  2: Disjunctive Normal Form: Outputs the maxterms of a boolean expression			[Doesn't Work (almost works)] <= Might work on our GitHub
   3: Raw Parse: Outputs the expression as it was read in without simplification
   4: Flattened Parse: Associativity is used to remove unnecessary brackets
   5: Negated: Outputs the negation of the expression that was read in
   6: Dualed: Outputs the dualed expression of the one read in